tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/04-Stu_Starting_Chain/README.md

 You should see the node `Committing new mining work`:

 ![node mining](Images/mining.png)

+* Copy this command into your notes and label it `Start Node 1`.

 Now you will launch the second node and configure it to let us talk to the chain via RPC.